nerds-odd-e/eventspark/README.md

 ## Dependencies
 Requires mongodb (https://www.mongodb.com/community) and at least node 15.3.0.

+## Spring Profiles
+Databases are named according to the profile names.
+* local - default profile
+* test - use for ./gradlew test
+* e2e - use for ./gradlew cucumber
+* prod - use for production

+## How to run
-## Running locally
+### Running locally
 `./gradlew bootRun` Defaults to `local` profile

-## Running on production
+### Running on prod profile
 Requires setting environment variables email sender and password in order to send email.
+Ask your team members or trainers to get the credentials.

 `./gradlew bootRun --args='--spring.profiles.active=prod'`